“Cordées de la réussite" partnerships

 An annual event dedicated to the “Cordées de la réussite”

 Every year in January, special events dedicated to the “Cordées de la réussite” initiative are held across France.
-The ParisTech event is held on a Saturday morning, usually at MINES ParisTech, and brings together the ParisTech engineering schools and pupils from secondary schools and colleges, many of whom are already involved in one of the partnerships.
+The ParisTech event is held on a Saturday morning, usually at MINES ParisTech - PSL, and brings together the ParisTech engineering schools and pupils from secondary schools and colleges, many of whom are already involved in one of the partnerships.
 The morning is generally split into two parts:

 - A series of mini-conferences in which teaching staff present one of their teaching or research topics in an easy-to-understand way.
-For example, at the 2020 edition, which took place on 25th January, topics included: “Jewels in aircraft engines – the mechanics of turbine blades and disks” (MINES ParisTech), “Food science and product formulation” (AgroParisTech) and “Chemical synthesis – can we do something for the environment?”
-(Chimie ParisTech).
+For example, at the 2020 edition, which took place on 25th January, topics included: “Jewels in aircraft engines – the mechanics of turbine blades and disks” (MINES ParisTech - PSL), “Food science and product formulation” (AgroParisTech) and “Chemical synthesis – can we do something for the environment?”
+(Chimie ParisTech - PSL).

 - A forum to allow pupils to find out more about graduate engineering schools, with stands run primarily by current students.
 Representatives of ParisTech, the Institut Villebon-Georges Charpak, and institutions offering CPGE and BTS** courses also attend.
 In total, eleven different institutions took part in the 2020 event.